 In addition, consider these cost factors:

-- Purchasing the land in addition to paying for the installation of the structure?
-Estimate a further $1.25 to $3.25 for each square foot (but be sure to check the prices for GA land in your preferred area).
+- Are you purchasing the land and paying for the structure’s installation?
+Then, estimate a further $1.25 to $3.25 for each square foot (but be sure to check the prices for GA land in your preferred area).

 - The prices of a poured concrete foundation can vary from $4 to $7 for each square foot.

 - Marketable customizations can help increase the value of your building, but they’ll also present a cost up-front.
 These can include skylights, windows, doors, solar panels, or more aesthetic finishing touches such as brick or stucco.
-The price for each of these features can vary drastically, so be sure to check with your contractor if you’re considering these options.
+The price for each feature can vary drastically, so check with your contractor if you’re considering these options.

-- If you’ll need insulation, factor in an extra $1 to $2, again for each square foot.
+- If you need insulation, add an extra $1 to $2 for each square foot.

 - Consider whether your structure will require any accessories or environmental attributes that aren’t necessarily part of the structure.
-For example, will you need a driveway, walkway, fence, or a small lot.
-While these won’t be a part of the storage unit itself, they will represent additional costs to consider.
+For example, will you need a driveway, walkway, fence, or a small lot?
+While these won’t be a part of the storage unit itself, they will represent additional costs.

-When building a mini steel unit in Georgia, you’ll also need to think about the expertise, information, and other non-tangible resources to rely upon before, during, and after you break ground on your building.
+When building a mini steel unit in Georgia, you’ll also need to consider the expertise, information, and other non-tangible resources to rely upon before, during, and after you break ground on your building.
 For example, working with a savvy contractor to understand the local building codes in your area will be essential for your project’s success.
-Taking the time and effort necessary to source and compare quotes from a wide range of vendors will also help you get the best price, but you’ll need availability to perform that research.
+Taking the time and effort necessary to source and compare quotes from various vendors will also help you get the best price, but you’ll need availability to perform that research.

 Trust Georgia-Based Start-To-Finish Steel Contractors for Your Next Project

-If you’re building a steel unit in Georgia, it’s well worth your time to find a knowledgeable start-to-finish steel building contractor to partner with.
+If you’re building a steel unit in Georgia, partnering with a knowledgeable start-to-finish steel building contractor is well worth your time.
 They’ll have the experience necessary to help you build your unit with the best investment-to-value ratio possible.
 At Peak Steel Contractors, that’s precisely what we do.
 Check out our past projects and contact us for more information.